 I thought about that I mount the servo base under the dashboard somhow, but then I have to buy a small but strong base, like Fanatec CSL DD.

 Ok, but it is expensive, and I only can use with its own dedicated wheels.
 I can print an adapter to able to use the wheel of car, but the DD doesnt work if it's not connected its electronic of own wheel.
 This can be eliminated, but then there is no wheel height adjuster and multifunction switches.
+In addition, the weight of the steering wheel of the car is three times that of the DD steering wheel.
+The downward load on the shaft would be too big |

 So it is no more good idea to mount the base under dashboard.
 Rather I use the steering collumn with original wheel, mounting bracket, and switches.
 And there is the airbag clock spring what also a good part for work of horn.
 The collumn can hold the steering wheel, so only question is the inertial mass, since now not only that of the steering wheel, but also that of the column is added.